kali-linex/linex/Documentation/kbuild/modules.rst

 1. Introduction
 ===============

-"kbuild" is the build system used by the Linux kernel.
+"kbuild" is the build system used by the Linex kernel.
 Modules must use kbuild to stay compatible with changes in the build infrastructure and to pick up the right flags to "gcc."
 Functionality for building modules both in-tree and out-of-tree is provided.
 The method for building